-You need to file a notice with your school district superintendent that you intend to provide home instruction to your child and indicating your home instructor qualification.
+You need to file a notice with your school district superintendent that you intend to provide home instruction to your child and indicate your home instructor qualification.
 With the notice, you need to provide a curriculum description (which is just a list of subjects) for each child.
 This needs to be done every year by August 15.

 If you are moving into your school district or beginning to provide home instruction after the school year has begun, you need to submit this notice “as soon as practicable.”
 HSLDA provides a notice form for our members’ use, found below.